Skip to content

 quantity<metre / second> q;

-we will observe the following type in the debugger
+produces the following type in the debugger:

 (gdb) ptype q